I typically don’t write on this subject.

 Financial Aid and Scholarship

 One of the differences between the US graduate school application and that of countries like the UK stems from their financial aid application process.
-The financial aid and scholarships in the United States are usually on a rolling basis and you can apply at any time during the application for admission.
+The financial aid and scholarships in the United States are usually on a rolling basis and you can apply at any time during the admission application process.
 However, some graduate schools only accept applications at certain time of the year usually fall (August).

 Majorly, US graduate school scholarship subsume the following: